medialab/minet/cookbook/twitter_images.md

 1. Remove or increase the `--limit` flag of minet `twitter scrape` command.
 2. You should of course ensure that you have sufficient disk space to spare to store the images before doing so.
 3. If you want to save some space, you can use minet `fetch` `--compress` flag to gzip the images.
 But note that you will lose the possibility to browse them easily (without scripting or using a proper application able to display compressed images).
-4. You might want to set minet `fetch` `--timeout` flag to some high value like `180` (3 minutes) to be sure minet `fetch` won't timeout on some very large images or if you internet connection hiccups.
+4. You might want to set minet `fetch` `--timeout` flag to some high value like `180` (3 minutes) to be sure minet `fetch` won't timeout on some very large images or if your internet connection can be subject to hiccups.
 5. Storing many (> tens of thousands) images in a single folder can be a bad idea on some filesystems.
 You can use the `--folder-strategy`, or `--filename-template` flag to partition images within subfolders if required.
 I recommend `--folder-strategy prefix-2` or `--folder-strategy prefix-4` in this case.
 6. Twitter search lets you filter chronologically using the `since` and `until` operator.
 This can be useful to search a specific period in the past or partition your work into batches.